samsonllam/HKUExamBase/README.md

 ## Features

-✔ Display elegant Pastpaper
+✔ Display elegant Pastpaper details

-✔ Pretty print metadata
+✔ Find out all related pastpaper in one click

 ## Source